Gateway Courses in Arts & Humanities

 ART 8: Introduction to Visual Thinking

 A first course in the language, processes, and media of visual art.
 Course work will be organized around weekly lectures and studio problems that will introduce students to the nature of art making and visual thinking.
 This course is a prerequisite for applying to the Art Practice major.
-Satisfies Arts & Literatures Breadth.
+Satisfies Arts & Literatures L&S Breadth.
 Course catalog link

 Celtic Studies